MortenLoberg/BashDaemonTemplate/README.md

 systemctl enable mybashdaemon    # auto-starts your bash daemon on computer/server boot systemctl disable mybashdaemon   # does not auto-start your bash daemon on computer/server boot
 ```

+## How to get started?

+Read details in [DOCS.md](https://github.com/MortenLoberg/BashDaemonTemplate/blob/master/DOCS.md) with regards to how to install and set up your first bash daemon.

 ## License